Thesharingan312/Sql_CA/README.md

 Manages individual financial transactions, linking them to users, transaction types, and categories.

-### Budgets (Future)
+### Budgets

-Will provide functionality for setting and tracking financial budgets for users.
+Provides functionality for setting and tracking financial budgets for users, linked to categories.

-### Savings (Future)
+### Savings

-Will handle savings goals and progress tracking for users.
+Handles savings goals and progress tracking for users, linked to specific saving types.

 ## Error Handling